-Anorexia Nervosa: Summary of Controlled Trials in Underweight Patients
+Anorexia Nervosa: Summary of Controlled Medication Trials in Underweight Patients

-- Only a very small number of trials. - But, no evidence of utility of any agent. - One hypothesis to explain this ineffectiveness has been that malnutrition causes neurochemical changes that interfere with actions of medications. - Therefore, studies have begun to examine the utility of medications in preventing relapse among patients who have recently regained weight.
+- Very small number of trials. - But, no convincing evidence of utility of any medication. - Olanzapine intriguing-more data needed. - Might malnutrition cause neurochemical changes that interfere with actions of medications? - Therefore, examine the utility of medications to prevent relapse.